 Midwest Compact Governing Body Midwest Interstate Low-Level Radioactive Waste Compact Commission Member States Indiana, Iowa, Minnesota, Missouri, Ohio, Wisconsin Compact Established The compact was established in October 1983 and was given the consent of Congress in December 1985.
 Compact amendments were enacted by Ohio and Wisconsin in 1995 and by Indiana, Iowa, Minnesota, and Missouri in 1996; however, these amendments have not been submitted to Congress for consent.

-Current Waste Management As of July 1, 1995, waste may be shipped to the disposal facility in Barnwell, South Carolina.
-However, pursuant to South Carolina law, there will be a gradual reduction in the annual total waste volume from all sources allowed at Barnwell through June 30, 2008, with the Atlantic Compact's waste receiving priority for disposal.
-No non-compact waste will be allowed into Barnwell after June 30, 2008.
-In addition, subject to the Northwest Compact's third amended resolution and order (approved April 20, 2006), wastes meeting Energy Solutions' Clive, Utah facility license conditions may be shipped for disposal at the Clive facility.
-Certain NARM wastes meeting the State of Washington's conditions are being shipped to the commercial disposal facility in Richland, Washington.
+Current Waste Management Use of the Energy Solutions' commercial Class A, B and C LLRW disposal facility in Barnwell, SC has been discontinued, as non-compact waste may no longer be accepted for disposal at Barnwell after June 30, 2008.
+Subject to the Northwest Compact's Third Amended Resolution and Order (approved April 20, 2006), certain Class A domestic-generated LLRW may be shipped for disposal at Clive, UT if it meets the license conditions for the Energy Solutions' facility.
+In addition, certain NARM wastes meeting the State of Washington's conditions can be shipped to US Ecology's commercial disposal facility in Richland, WA.
+Regional generators presently have no access for the disposal of Class B and C LLRW (and certain Class A waste streams), all of which must be stored at this time.
 Other Information On June 26, 1997, the Midwest Compact Commission halted development of a regional disposal facility in Ohio.
-Citing significant declines in Midwest Compact waste volumes, the potentially high cost of developing new disposal capacity, and continued access to the Barnwell and Envirocare of Utah disposal facilities, the commission also relieved Ohio of its host state designation and its obligation to site and operate a regional facility.
-After a year-long review, the commission closed its St. Paul office and assigned the executive duties to Stanley York-the commission's chair.
-In July 2007, the commission elected Roger Suppes as the new commission chair.
-Stanley York remains, however, the executive director of the compact commission.
-The commission continues to work with generators to assure long-term access to disposal facilities.
-Host State: None Contact Stanley York, Executive Director, Midwest Interstate Low-Level Radioactive Waste Compact Commission, 2851-1 Century Harbor, Middleton, WI 53562-1824 (phone - 608/831-5434; stan.york@tds.net; www.midwestcompact.org)
+Citing significant declines in Midwest Compact waste volumes, the potentially high cost of developing new disposal capacity, and continued access to the Barnwell and Envirocare of Utah (now operating as the Energy Solutions' Clive) disposal facilities, the Commission also relieved Ohio of its host state designation and its obligation to site and operate a regional facility.
+After a year-long review, the Commission closed its St. Paul office and assigned the executive duties to Stanley York-the Commission's Chair.
+In July 2007, Stanley York stepped down from the position of Commission Chair.
+The Commission reelected Roger Suppes as Vice-Chair and authorized him to complete the duties of the Chair.
+In 2008, the Commission reelected Stanley York to the Chair and as the delegate to meetings of the LLW Forum.
+He continues as the Executive Director of the Compact Commission.
+The Commission continues to work with generators to assure long-term access to disposal facilities.
+Host State: None Contacts Stanley York, Executive Director, Midwest Interstate Low-Level Radioactive Waste Compact Commission, 2851-1 Century Harbor, Middleton, WI 53562-1824 (phone - 608/831-5434; stan.york@tds.net; www.midwestcompact.org) Northwest Compact